eds-satish/InterviewPrep/README.md

 ### :fire: Stage 1: Basic Knowledge (~5 days) :fire:
 - [ ] Review concepts of each data structure
+    - [ ] Write your own code of the ds implementation
+    - [ ] Array, Stacks, Queues, Priority Queues, Linked List, Doubly Linked Lists, Hash Tables, Binary Search Tree, Binary Tree, Heap, Trie, Linked Hash Map
 - [ ] Pros and cons of each data structure and when to use each of them.
 - [ ] Understand basic algos
-    - [ ] BFS, DFS, Sorting algos.
+    - [ ] BFS, DFS, Sorting algos (Merge, Quicksort), Tree traversals.
 Code without hesitation.
 - [ ] Pros and cons of each algo and when to use them.
 - [ ] Be extremely proficient in time/space complexity analysis.
+    - [ ] Know Big O for each data structure
-- [ ] Recommended Resources to Read: The Technical Interview Cheat Sheet, Big O Cheat Sheet
+- [ ] Recommended Resources to Read: DonBeave Interview Repo, The Technical Interview Cheat Sheet, Big O Cheat Sheet

 ### :fire: Stage 2: General Interview Questions (~7 days) :fire:
 - Always better to write solution on paper.
 Second, if you can't handle the question, STOP & RESEARCH IT!
+- Bits and bytes is definitely something I have to review
 - [ ] Go through Cracking the Coding Interview Questions
 - [ ] Leetcode